Basic Terminology of Environment and Ecology

 - Biome: Natural forests and grasslands which are connected with climatic regimes or with the distribution of sunshine, temperature and rainfall are known as biomes.

-- Biomass: The amount of living matter present in an organism at a given point of time is known as the biomass of that organism.
+- Biomass: Amount of living matter present in an organism at a given point of time is known as the biomass of that organism.

 - Biosphere: It is the greatest ecosystem on the surface of the earth and its presence indicates a continuous interaction and interdependence between all three spheres of earth- atmosphere, hydrosphere and lithosphere.